 Natural England has signed up to the Joint Code of Practice for Research (JCoPR).
-The JCoPR, which is hosted on the Defra website, sets out standards for the quality of science and the quality of research processes that contractors who carry out research on behalf of Defra, and other signatory organisations, must follow.
+The JCoPR sets out standards for the quality of science and the quality of research processes that contractors who carry out research on behalf of Defra, and other signatory organisations, must follow.
 This helps ensure the aims and approaches of research are robust, and gives confidence that processes and procedures used to gather and interpret the results of research are appropriate, rigorous, repeatable and auditable.

 The Evidence Function helps to co-ordinate, assure and communicate the evidence generated, developed and used across Natural England.
 The Evidence Customer Engagement Strategy: (81kb) relates specifically to the Evidence Function and supports Natural England’s Corporate Customer Strategy.
 It will be reviewed regularly and among other things:

 identifies how we can improve our service to customers, particularly through customer insight and feedback;